How to prepare your trades business for the switch

 You want to hit the ground running with your new job management software.
 A great way to do this is to look at importing your existing customer and supplier contacts and inventory or asset registers.
 But before you start compiling your data files, remember that ‘Garbage in = Garbage out’.
 Try to set aside some time to clean up your data – remove any duplicate records and ensure you’re using consistent naming conventions, e.g. Pty Ltd or Proprietary Limited.

 You might want to meet with your accountant, to discuss integrating your accounting software with your job management software.

 We cleaned up our existing database.
 And made sure our site crew had sufficient mobile data plans and tablets for site use.

 If your organisation is still using a notice board to keep track of jobs, it’s time to get rid of it!

 Your field technicians will now be able to access their jobs from anywhere, using a mobile device.
-And just like using the right tool for the job, using the right device makes all the difference.
-The easier job management software is to use, the happier your team will be to adopt it.
+And just like using the right tool for the job, using a suitable device makes all the difference.
+The more straightforward a job management software is to use, the happier your team will be to adopt it.

 When choosing a device, think about the tasks that are critical to the individual’s role: